Writing SLEs

 Your SLEs may be looked at under the following circumstances

-• At each meeting (with your clinical/educational supervisor)
+• At each meeting (with your clinical/educational supervisor), typically at the start and end of your rotations

 • At ARCP (annual review of competency progression) where your portfolio is looked at by a panel (usually without you being there) to judge whether you “pass” the year